expipiplus1/vulkan/generate/readme.md

 - `resolveAttachments` in `VkSubpassDescription` should be a `Maybe Vector` as the length can be determined from the other vector with the same length

+## TODO:

+don't ignore `VkPerformanceConfigurationINTEL` in the bracketing